 Salaries vary by industry, sector and role; however, industry averages range between £32,500 and £42,500 a year, with some companies offering above £60,000 a year, at this level.

-The AAT Professional Diploma in Accounting (Level 4) is made up of four mandatory modules; an assessment, and a choice of five optional modules.
-You’ll need to complete all the mandatory modules and two of the five optional modules, in order to complete the course.
+The AAT Professional Diploma in Accounting (Level 4) comprises four mandatory units; an assessment, and a choice of five optional modules.
+You’ll need to complete all the mandatory modules and two of the five optional modules, to complete the course.
+The assessment fees are not included in the cost of the course.

 It’s best to complete the mandatory modules first, before deciding which optional modules you'll want to study.
 Should you want to specialise in tax, you’ll want to consider waiting until you have most of the new year ahead of you, before requesting the textbooks, as tax changes year-on-year and you don't want to have an out-of-date textbook.